microsoft/cpp_client_telemetry/private/docs/data-viewer.md

 retain a single copy of the data, ensuring it is consistent for all viewers, and having that `const` allows us to prevent any unwanted data modifications.

-`GetName` should return a name that will allow for ensuring unique data viewer registration, unregistering specific data viewers and validating if a given viewer is registered.
-We can also use this name to gather data on the number and name of data viewers that are being registered.
+`GetName` should return a unique identifier to help in ensuring a given data viewer is registered exactly once, being able to unregister a specific data viewer and to validate if a given viewer is registered.

 #### `IDataViewerCollection` Accessors

     class IDataViewerCollection
     {
     public:
-       virtual void RegisterViewer(const std::unique_ptr<IDataViewer>& dataViewer) = 0;
+       virtual void RegisterViewer(const std::shared_ptr<IDataViewer>& dataViewer) = 0;
        virtual void UnregisterAllViewers() = 0;
        virtual void UnregisterViewer(const char* viewerName) noexcept = 0;
        virtual bool IsViewerRegistered(const char* viewerName) noexcept = 0;
        virtual bool IsViewerRegistered() noexcept = 0;

        virtual bool DispatchDataViewerEvent(const std::vector<std::uint8_t>& dataPacket) noexcept = 0;
     };

 The `IDataViewerCollection` will allow for managing a set of `IDataViewer` objects and checking their registration status.
 The `IsViewerEnabled` and